Vrutik21/TrackNTrust-Frontend/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Start the backend first - https://github.com/Vrutik21/TrackNTrust-Backend

+Follow the steps in the Readme.md file in the Backend project structure

+After starting the Backend,

+Do the following in the Frontend -

 Install node modules